achugr/event-organizer-bot/README.md

 The bot has several commands.

 * /new - creates a new event (an old event marked as inactive and now can't be access later)
-* /i - attend a current game
+* /i - attend a current event
-* /cant - removes you from a current game
+* /cant - removes you from a current event
 * /event - shows list of participant

 ## About implementation